zenml-io/zenml/docs/book/developer-guide/advanced-concepts/materializer.md

     pass
 ```

-The list of raw artifact types can be found in `zenml.artifacts.*` and include
+The list of raw artifact types can be found in `zenml.artifacts.*` and includes
-`ModelArtifact`, `DataArtifact` etc. Materializers link pythonic types to these
+`ModelArtifact`, `DataArtifact`, etc. Materializers link pythonic types to these
 artifact types implicitly, e.g., a `keras.model` or `torch.nn.Module` are
 pythonic types that are both linked to `ModelArtifact` implicitly via their
 materializers.
 When using artifacts directly, one must be aware of which type